aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 **Caution**: Do not install a new version of the AWS CDI SDK over an old one.

-**Note**: Refer to the [linux installation guide](./INSTALL_GUIDE_LINUX.md#install-aws-cdi-sdk) for information about how to acquire the code repositories, steps to install, and folder descriptions.
-**Windows PowerShell** and [git for windows](https://git-scm.com/download/win) may be used while following the steps outlined in the Linux installation guide, or the code may be downloaded directly from zip archives.
+**Note**: **Windows PowerShell** and [git for windows](https://git-scm.com/download/win) may be used to acquire source repositories while following the steps outlined in the Linux installation guide, or the code may be downloaded directly from zip archives.

-(Optional) Download and install **PDCurses**.
+1. Clone (or download) the **libfabric** repo as described in [linux installation guide](./INSTALL_GUIDE_LINUX.md#install-aws-cdi-sdk)

+1. Place the **libfabric** folder is at the same directory level as the **aws-cdi-sdk** folder.

+1. Clone (or download) the PDCurses GitHub repo linked at [PDCurses](https://pdcurses.org/).

     **Note**: **PDCurses** is used for the ```cdi_test.exe``` application's multi-window mode for formatted console output.
-It is **not** required for the AWS CDI SDK to be built or used.
 Your download and use of this third party content is at your election and risk, and may be subject to additional terms and conditions.
 Amazon is not the distributor of content you elect to download from third party sources, and expressly disclaims all liability with respect to such content.

-1. Download and install the most recent stable version of **PDCurses**.

-1. Clone the GitHub repo linked at [PDCurses](https://pdcurses.org/).

 1. Place the **PDCurses** folder at the same level as the **aws-cdi-sdk** and **libfabric** folders.